KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 #### Linux

 Open another terminal window.
-(Do not close or terminal processes on other terminals running ROGUE software.)
+(Do not close the other terminal windows that are running the game's daemon.)

 Install TUI dependencies: